jakesgordon/rack-rabbit/README.md

 Rack Rabbit (v0.0.1)
 ====================

-A Unicorn-style preforking rack-based server for hosting RabbitMQ consumer processes
+A Unicorn-style preforking server for hosting RabbitMQ consumer processes as load balanced rack applications.

+    $ rack-rabbit --queue myqueue --workers 4 app/config.ru

+Building an SOA ?
+Using RabbitMQ ?
+Want an easy way to host and load balance your consumers ?

+RackRabbit will...

+  * create, and manage, a cluster of worker processes that will each
+  * subscribe to a RabbitMQ queue
+  * convert the rabbitMQ message into a suitable Rack environment
+  * call your Rack app to fulfil the request
+  * (optionally) publish the response back to the original caller (if a `reply_to` queue was provided)

+The goal is to support a RabbitMQ-based SOA architecture that has multiple message passing patterns:

+  * Synchronous Request/Response a-la-HTTP (e.g. GET/POST/PUT/HEAD/DELETE)
+  * Asynchronous Worker queue (e.g. ENQUEUE)
+  * Asynchronous PubSub (e.g. PUBLISH)
+  * Asynchronous Broadcast (e.g. BROADCAST)

-This library is in early-early development (e.g. there is nothing to see here yet)
+*WARNING*: This library is in very, very early development

 Installation
 ============